cylc/cylc-doc/src/user-guide/running-workflows/authentication-files.rst

 Client-Server Interaction
 -------------------------

-Schedulers listen on dedicated network ports for
-TCP communications from Cylc clients (task jobs and user-invoked commands)
+:term:`Schedulers <scheduler>` listen on dedicated network ports for TCP communications from Cylc clients (task jobs and user-invoked commands)

 Use ``cylc scan`` to see which workflows are listening on which ports on